vstarunov/workshop/DONOTREADME.md

+#README.md

-This is my git directory, motherfuckers!
+This is my git directory!